odap-ubs/TALKIEN/README.md

   2. When TALKIEN identifies more than two different tissues/lists, all pairwise possibilities are computed by default.
 However, users can select any combination of pairwise interactions between input lists (up to 8 different lists).
 Unselection of all possibilities gives the same result than selecting all of them.

   3. Choose **Ligand-Receptor DDBB**.
 By default, TALKIEN will combine all ligand-receptor DDBBs to integrate all possible information.
 This will give, in general, wider results.

   4. Choose **annotation type**.
-Users must provide files with entries in one of the specified annotations:
+Users must provide files with entries in one of the specified annotations

   5. Choose **network type**.
 Users can choose between selecting only paracrine interactions (between tissues: crosstalk mode) or both paracrine and autocrine interactions (between and within tissues: full mode)